Pipeline protesters seize Minnesota construction site in bid to stop $4 billion project

 Throughout her years living along the pipeline, Houska said she’s learned about the power of “connecting people to the land and water so they understand what they’re fighting for.”
 She takes people out to tap maple trees for syrup and to harvest wild rice — a sacred species for the Ojibwe — so others can build a bond with the landscape she believes is in jeopardy because of the new pipeline.

 Houska has also had meetings at the White House and is pushing the Biden administration to intervene and direct the Army Corps of Engineers to suspend its permit for the project.
 She’s particularly concerned that the pipeline crosses dozens of bodies of water, including places where wild rice is grown.
-The tribal nations in the area still maintain the treaty rights to hunt, fish and gather on land along portions of the pipeline, she said.
+The tribal nations in the area still maintain the treaty rights to hunt, fish, and gather on land along portions of the pipeline, she said.

 “It’s directly threatening and potentially outright destroying that piece of our culture and of our right and of the guarantee that we hold with the United States,” she said.